martinGithub/videomatcher/readme.md

 * install the python with packages numpy, matplotlib, scipy, python-opencv ans scikit-learn
- * you can install [winpython](http://winpython.github.io/) or [pytonh(x,y)](http://python-xy.github.io/) that will install python with numpy, matplotlib and scipy.
+ * you can install [winpython](http://winpython.github.io/) or [python(x,y)](http://python-xy.github.io/) that will install python with numpy, matplotlib and scipy.
- * you can install separetly python and the various packages
+ * you can install separately python and the various packages
 * download the zip file of the project and decompress it
 * double click on *videomatcher.py* (You will have to *register* winpython as explained on its installation guide it to be able to launch the script by double clicking on it)